waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Strategy: Stop Team Rocket
 - Method: Clear the restricted floors of the Radio Tower and stop the broadcast.
 - Status: Arrived on 4F.
-Switching to Calcifer (Typhlosion) to battle Rocket Girl's Oddish.
+Battling Rocket Girl with Calcifer (Typhlosion).
+Oddish is almost down.
 - Path: Radio Tower 4F -> Radio Tower 5F.
 - Tactical: Use stairs at (12, 0) on 4F to reach the top floor (5F).